-Beyond Cupcakes: School Birthday Treat Hacks
+Beyond Cupcakes: Creative School Birthday Treats

 Clearly, birthday treats are an important feature of any classroom.

 Like many things, treat planning has become a little more complicated than it used to be.
-Considerations such as food allergies, school restrictions, teacher preferences, simplicity and ease of serving, preparation time, Pinterest-planted expectations, parental concerns about sugar, and cost can make the decision more overwhelming than it might otherwise be.
+Considerations such as food allergies, school restrictions, teacher preferences, simplicity and ease of serving, preparation time, Pinterest-planted expectations, parental concerns about sugar, and cost, can make the decision more overwhelming than it might otherwise be.

 11 School Birthday Treat Hacks for Parents